theRookieCoder/Chip8PP/README.md

 # Chip8++

-Simple, cross-platform, SUPERCHIP emulator written in C++23 using SDL3.
+A simple, cross-platform, SUPERCHIP emulator written using modern features from C++23, and uses SDL3 for rendering.

 <details>
     <summary>